Induced subgraphs and tree decompositions II. Toward walls and their line graphs in graphs of bounded degree: Introduction

 \begin{lemma} Let $c \in [\frac{1}{2}, 1)$ and let $G$ be a graph.
 If $G$ has a $(w, c)$-balanced separator of size at most $k$ for every uniform weight function $w$, then $\tw(G) \leq \frac{1}{1-c}k$. \end{lemma} \begin{proof} We prove that $\sep_c^*(G) \leq k$.
 Let $S \subseteq V(G)$ and let $w_S$ be the weight function on $G$ such that $w_S(v) = \frac{1}{|S|}$ if $v \in S$, and $w_S(v) = 0$ otherwise.
 Since $w_S$ is a uniform weight function, it follows that $G$ has a $(w_S, c)$-balanced separator $X$ such that $|X| \leq k$.
 Let $D$ be a component of $G \setminus X$, so $w(D) \leq c$.
 Consequently, $|D \cap S| \leq c|S|$, and so $X$ is a $(k, S, c)^*$-separator.
 Therefore, $\sep_c^*(G) \leq k$, and the result follows from Lemma \ref{lemma:harvey-wood}. \end{proof} Lemma \ref{lemma:harvey-wood-weights} implies that if for some fixed $c \in [\frac{1}{2}, 1)$, $G$ has a balanced separator of size $k$ for every weight function $w$, then the treewidth of $G$ is bounded by a function of $k$.
 The next lemma states the converse.

-\begin{lemma}[\cite{PA}] If $\tw(G) \leq k$, then $G$ has a $(w, c)$-balanced separator of size at most $k+1$ for every normal weight function $w$ and for every $c \in [\frac{1}{2}, 1)$. \end{lemma} Together, Lemmas \ref{lemma:harvey-wood-weights} and \ref{lemma:bounded-tw-balanced-separator} show that treewidth is tied to the size of balanced separators.
+\begin{lemma}[Cygan, Fomin, Kowalik, Lokshtanov, Marx, Pilipczuk and Pilipczuk \cite{PA}] If $\tw(G) \leq k$, then $G$ has a $(w, c)$-balanced separator of size at most $k+1$ for every normal weight function $w$ and for every $c \in [\frac{1}{2}, 1)$. \end{lemma} Together, Lemmas \ref{lemma:harvey-wood-weights} and \ref{lemma:bounded-tw-balanced-separator} show that treewidth is tied to the size of balanced separators.
 In this paper, we rely on balanced separators to prove that graphs have bounded treewidth.
 In what follows, we will often assume that $G$ has no $(w, c)$-balanced separator of size $d$ for some normal weight function $w$, $c \in [\frac{1}{2}, 1)$, and positive integer $d$, since otherwise, in light of Lemma \ref{lemma:harvey-wood-weights}, we are done.